RanvierMUD/ranviermud/docs/extending/areas/rooms.md

 `doors` _`object`_
 :    Doors blocking access to this room.
 The key for each door is the room you want to block access _from_.
-So if you want to block access to players coming _from_ `limbo:training3` into the room the key would be `"limbo:training3"`
+So if you want to block access to players coming _from_ `limbo:training` into the room the key would be `"limbo:training"`

 > `lockedBy` _`EntityReference`_
 > :    Optional item EntityReference of the item that will be the key that locks/unlocks the door